jasonpaulso/VectorCode/docs/neovim.md

   - `lsp`: if `true`, the plugin will try to start the LSP server on startup so that you won't need to wait for the server loading when making your first request.
+- `sync_log_env_var`: `boolean`.
+If true, this plugin will automatically set the `VECTORCODE_LOG_LEVEL` environment variable for LSP or cmd processes started within your neovim session when logging is turned on for this plugin.
+Use at caution because the CLI write all logs to stderr, which _may_ make this plugin VERY verbose.
+See [Debugging and Logging](#debugging-and-logging) for details on how to turn on logging.

 You may notice that a lot of options in `async_opts` are the same as the other options in the top-level of the main option table.
 This is because the top-level